Tweetsie Railroad

-Tweetsie Railroad is a family-oriented heritage railroad and Wild West amusement park located between Boone and Blowing Rock, North Carolina, United States.
+Tweetsie Railroad is a family-oriented Wild West theme park located between Boone and Blowing Rock, North Carolina, United States.
 The centerpiece of the park is a 3 mi ride on a train pulled by one of Tweetsie Railroad's two historic narrow-gauge steam locomotives.

 The park also features a variety of amusement rides, live shows, a zoo and other attractions geared towards families with children.
 The park also hosts a variety of special events throughout the year including their Halloween and Christmas-themed events.